dell/ansible-powerscale/docs/modules/accesszone.rst

 -----

 .. note::
-   - Deletion of access zone is not allowed through the Ansible module.
    - The *check_mode* is not supported.
+   - Built-in System zone cannot be deleted.
+   - When access zone is deleted, all associated authentication providers remain available to other zones, the IP addresses are not reassigned to other zones.
+   - When access zone is deleted, SMB shares, NFS exports, and HDFS data paths are deleted, the directories and data still exist, and  new shares, exports, or paths can be mapped in another access zone.
    - The modules present in this collection named as 'dellemc.powerscale' are built to support the Dell PowerScale storage platform.